eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/lines-between-class-members/README.md

     - **prev**: Specifies the type of the preceding class member.
 It can be `"method"` for class methods, `"field"` for class fields, or `"*"` for any class member.
     - **next**: Specifies the type of the following class member.
 It follows the same options as `prev`.

-Second option is an object with a property named `exceptAfterSingleLine`:
+Second option is an object with two properties named `exceptAfterSingleLine` and `exceptAfterOverload`:

 - `"exceptAfterSingleLine": false`(default) **do not** skip checking empty lines after single-line class members
 - `"exceptAfterSingleLine": true` skip checking empty lines after single-line class members

+- `"exceptAfterOverload": true` (default) - Skip checking empty lines after overload class members
+- `"exceptAfterOverload": false` - **do not** skip checking empty lines after overload class members

 Examples of **incorrect** code for this rule with the string option: